jdelrue/info_grid/docs/developers/capacity_reservation/README.md

     duration=1)                   # number of months the reservation should be valid for
 ```

+You can optionally supply an `organization` while doing the Zero-OS reservation.
+If supplied, then you can only access the created VM using a valid JWT of a user who is a member of this organization.

 Example how to reserve a S3 archive storage:

 ```python